lbussy/brew-bubbles/docs/assembly/index.rst

    :align: center
    :alt: Position of sensor around airlock

 You should certainly feel free to use duct tape or a rubber-band or whatever suits you to affix Brew Bubbles to the airlock.
-For those who desire a more finished approach, I have included a 3-D printable bracket_ design in the project.
-The finished controller & shield combo is slid into the top so that the temperature sensor connectors point up.
+I have included a 3-D printable bracket_ design in the project for those who desire a more finished approach.
+The completed controller & shield combo is slid into the top to allow the temperature sensor connectors to point up.
 The airlock is then passed through the hole in the bracket and into the carboy stopper.
 The hole may need to be adjusted larger or drilled out depending on the size of your airlock.
 If it is too loose around the airlock, a drill stop or even tape may be used on the tube under the bracket to hold it in place.

-There is a hole in the side of the bracket intended to allow using a pop-rivet or small screw to secure the temperature sensor cable(s) with an R-type cable clamp_.
+There is a hole in the bracket side intended to allow using a pop-rivet or small screw to secure the temperature sensor cable(s) with an R-type cable clamp_.
 I recommend this to avoid strain on the small wires.

 .. figure:: mounted.jpg
    :scale: 45 %